Image description

 Fancy

 A luxurious lounging tiny princess with soft, lofty, flowing hair weighing 9 lbs.
+No coprophagia.
 She has good patellas and eyes OFA's and her CHIC #.

 B.B.

 She has a soft energy and a happy-go-lucky demeanor.
 Her hair feels like velvet, soft, plush and silky.
 An easy potty trainer.
-She is sturdy boned, short, long, and stout.
+She is sturdy boned.
 She has all good patellas and eyes OFA testing all in good standing and a CHIC #.

 Penny

 Gentle with a soft mouth and delicate demeanor.
-Not only is she easy to potty train but no coprophagia habit which is a rare find in small dogs, these are traits that I love about her.
+Not only is she easy to potty train, loves fetch, and no coprophagia habit which is a rare find in small dogs, these are traits that I love about her.
 She has all good patellas and eyes OFA's and a CHIC #.

 Nova